 We have lots of projects that involve restoring different habitats including: woodlands, rivers, meadows and moorlands.
 These places are home to a variety of species, many of which are nationally important.
-Perhaps you are looking for some ideas of how to make your daily activities more interesting during Covid-19 restrictions?
-Over the next few weeks we will be releasing a number of fact sheets for you to enjoy, which include the Gaelic names as well.
-Why not have a read, and see if you can spot any of the species mentioned from your window, in your garden, or when out exercising.
+Have a look at our factsheets and see if you can spot any of the the species mentioned from your window, in your garden, or when outside.

 1 – Wildlife in the Woods

 If you spot any red or grey squirrels remember you can log your sightings to help with national monitoring efforts as part of Saving Scotland’s Red Squirrels project.
 All sightings are useful whether in your garden or in the wider countryside.
 You can report your sightings here.

 Why not explore your local river with our partner Forth Rivers Trust?
 You can upload photos onto their interactive map here and enjoy some views from all over the Forth catchment.
 You are welcome to submit photos of your local burns, streams or rivers and the wonderful wildlife they support.

 There are lots of great resources available online to help you explore your local woodlands.
 Check out Outdoor and Woodland Learning Scotland for activities and resources for all ages.

 If you are interested in bird watching and want to help with national monitoring then why not take part in Bird Track.
 This allows you to record what species you see in your local area.
 You can find more information on the British Trust for Ornithology website here.

 Plantlife have some great resources and activities.
 There are wildflowers spotters sheets for each month, tips for gardening with wildflowers and you can take part in the Great British Wildflower Hunt.
 Visit their website here for more information.